ishPLC/ishPLC/README.md

+- 👋 Hi, My creative name is Antonio Kupa.
-- 👋 Hi, I am I.Shaturnyi, Electronics & Software Engineer.
+- I am a writer, screenwriter, artist and voice actor.
-- 👀 C++ programming: UI, HMI, DB, communications Apps.
+- 👀 Ex-jobs: programming software, electronics, economics, Data Analysis.
-- 🌱 Hobbies: software for microcontrollers and play with AI
+- 🌱 Hobbies: Philosophy, History, Music,
+   Data Analysis, karate, kung-fu, software, electronics, books, AI intelligences.
-- 📫 How to reach me: ingisaturny@gmail.com
+- 📫 How to reach me: htecavt@gmail.com
-- or htecavt@gmail.com
+- views on life: neutral.
+Let everyone live as their conscience allows them.
+For a world without borders.
+- For freedom and democracy.
+For a world without wars.
+For a bright future for our descendants.
+- For respect for every person.
+For a high culture of communication between people, as well as between countries.

 <!---
 ishPLC/ishPLC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.